Who is Maria Wild? Meet Love Island’s Casa Amor contestant with links to a former Islander

 She may be wild by name, but will Maria be wild by nature?

-It’s the time of year again – Love Island is set to get spicy as Casa Amor opens its doors.
+Love Island got spicy once again when Casa Amor opened its doors.

 - Casa Amor returns to Love Island for 2019 – everything you need to know